odevices/er-301/tutorial/README.md

 * If that fails, then replace the smallest (most contained) section possible with your own vectorization via NEON intrinsics.
 If you can turn your optimization on and off with a simple set of #ifdef/#endif statements then you know you have done it right.
 * In other words, the ideal coding style for NEON intrinsics is to treat it like inline assembly: make the smallest surgical strike as possible.
 * NEON (and in fact all SIMD) data types are not proper citizens of high-level language design.
 They have special requirements (memory alignment, special registers, timing constraints) and sometimes do not (and can not) fit neatly within language standards (especially C++).
 The correct level of abstraction is to think of them as simple macros for assembly.

+## Glossary

+### Unit

+A Unit is any Lua class that inherits from [Unit/index.lua](https://github.com/odevices/er-301/blob/master/xroot/Unit/init.lua).
+It encapsulates a custom DSP graph of [Objects](#objects) and the UI for interacting with it.
+It also defines any special preset saving/loading logic that the builtin logic will not handle.

+### Object

+An Object is any C++ class that derives from the abstract class defined in [Object.h](https://github.com/odevices/er-301/blob/master/od/objects/Object.h).
+An Object defines some or all of the following:

+* *Outlets*: Named audio-rate (float) outputs, typically audio or CV.
+* *Inlets*: Named audio-rate (float) inputs, typically audio or CV.
+* *Parameters*: Named (float) values that are updated at frame-rate, good for mapping to faders.
+* *Options*: Named (int) values are updated by the GUI, good for mapping to buttons.
+* *process()*: A callback that is called at frame-rate by the audio thread.
+You should implement the Object's DSP algorithm here.
+This typically, involves reading data from any Inlets, calculating the desired output based on values from any Parameters or Options, and then writing that output to Outlets.

+### Graphic

+A Graphic is any C++ class that derives from the abstract class defined in [Graphic.h](https://github.com/odevices/er-301/blob/master/od/graphics/Graphic.h).
+A Graphic is responsible for drawing to the screen (via its *draw()* callback) as well as managing any of its children Graphics.
+Any Graphic's local coordinate system is defined by a Graphic's parent Graphic.
+A Graphic does not respond to user input.
+That is instead handled by the Lua-implemented event engine.

+### ViewControl

+A ViewControl represents a UI control on a Unit.
+Here are a few common types of controls provided by the system:

+* Fader: A simple fader with no modulation.
+* GainBias: An attenuverting (i.e. gain) control with offset (i.e. bias) fader that accepts modulation.
+* Pitch: A control designed for accepting V/oct modulation with an offset in cents.

+More control types can be made by deriving from [Unit/ViewControl/index.lua](https://github.com/odevices/er-301/blob/master/xroot/Unit/ViewControl/init.lua).